Guardian: Detecting Robotic Planning and Execution Errors with Vision-Language Models: Experiments

-\textbf{Evaluation metric.} We report the mean binary detection accuracy for each dataset (success/failure) in \cref{sec:sotacomparison} and discuss multi-class categorization in \cref{sec:data-ablations}.
+\textbf{Evaluation datasets.} Our main evaluation focuses on three unseen real-world benchmarks: \emph{RoboFail}~\cite{liu2023reflect}, \emph{UR5-Fail}, and \emph{RoboVQA}~\cite{sermanet2024}. \emph{RoboFail} is a manually curated single-view UR5 failure dataset. \emph{UR5-Fail} is our constructed multi-view real-robot dataset. \emph{RoboVQA (RVQA)} is single-view and spans three embodiments: an Everyday Robots mobile manipulator, a human arm, and a human using a grasping tool.\footnote{We use the RoboVQA test split restricted to execution success prediction.
+The original dataset also contains ``planning'' questions, but these focus on next-action/state prediction rather than plan verification.} In ablations, we additionally report results on FailCoT testing splits.
+We use average classification accuracy as the metric.

-\textbf{Implementation details.} We trained our models using LoRA (rank 16, effective batch size 16) with the AdamW optimizer (weight decay 0.05), bf16 precision, and a cosine learning rate schedule peaking at $4\times10^{-5}$.
-Training was conducted on the \emph{RLBench-Fail} and \emph{BridgeDataV2-Fail} sets (unless noted), completing in 5.5 hours on 4×H100 GPUs.
-During training, we randomly selected one or four views on \emph{RLBench-Fail} data to mitigate overfitting to the multiple views.
-The best checkpoint is selected using the validation sets.
+\textbf{Implementation details.} We fine-tune models using LoRA (rank 16, effective batch size 16) with AdamW (weight decay 0.05), bf16 precision, and a cosine schedule peaking at $4\times10^{-5}$.
+Training is conducted on H100 GPUs using FailCoT unless otherwise specified.
+For RLBench-Fail, we randomly sample one or four views during training to mitigate view-specific overfitting.
+The best checkpoint is selected via validation accuracy.

-\subsection{Comparison with state of the art}
+\subsection{Comparison with State of the Art}

-\textbf{Compared methods.} We compare our approach against SOTA general and specialized vision–language baselines.
-General baselines include small-scale (InternVL3-8B~\cite{zhu2025internvl3exploringadvancedtraining}), and large-scale models (Qwen3-VL-235B-A22B-Thinking~\cite{qwen3vl2025}, GPT4.1~\cite{openai2025gpt41}).
-Specialized baselines comprise Cosmos-Reason1-7B~\cite{nvidia2025cosmosreason1physicalcommonsense}, AHA-13B~\cite{duan2025aha}, Sentinel~\cite{agia2024unpackingfailuremodesgenerative}, and an MLP baseline using CLIP text-image features~\cite{pmlr-v139-radford21a}.
-We apply test-time CoT to the two large-scale models and Cosmos-Reason, as they are trained to produce reasoning traces and benefit from explicit reasoning at inference.
-Since AHA-13B is not publicly available, we report its binary accuracy on \emph{RoboFail} from the original paper~\cite{duan2025aha}.
-Sentinel is limited to execution monitoring and is not evaluated for planning.

-\textbf{Results.} \cref{tab:comparison_in_ood} reports in-domain (ID) and out-of-domain (OOD) binary accuracies. \cref{tab:in_domain_eval} shows that our Guardian model, fine-tuned from InternVL3-8B on failure datasets, surpasses/matches the larger Qwen3VL and GPT4.1 on in-domain execution and planning sets.
-In \cref{tab:ood_domain_eval} we evaluate models zero-shot on OOD datasets: Guardian attains 0.86/0.70 (Exec/Plan) binary accuracy on \emph{RoboFail} and 0.77/0.89 on \emph{UR5-Fail}, outperforming/matching larger general-purpose and specialized VLMs.
-Sentinel, applied atop Qwen3-VL, underperforms its base VLM, likely due to Sentinel’s rigid CoT prompt.
-Cosmos-Reason, trained on single-view binary failures, often overlooks fine-grained manipulator/object state changes.
-AHA, solely tuned to simulation failure data, does not generalize well to the real robot failures of \emph{RoboFail}.
+\textbf{Compared methods.} We compare against GPT-4o~\cite{openai2024gpt4ocard} and specialized robotic failure detectors including Cosmos-Reason2-8B~\cite{nvidia2026cosmosreason2}, AHA-13B~\cite{duan2025aha}, RoboFAC-7B~\cite{robofac2025}, I-Fail-Sense-3B~\cite{ifailsense2026}, Sentinel-Video-QA~\cite{agia2024unpackingfailuremodesgenerative}, and CLIP+MLP~\cite{pmlr-v139-radford21a}.
+AHA results come from the original paper, as the model is not publicly released.
+For the other methods, we run their released checkpoints or train models with the released codebase.